shezadkhan137/go-qrcode/README.md

 ## Requirements

-To compile this package requires the zbar header files which can be installed on linux with
+To compile this package requires the zbar header files which can be installed on debian/ubuntu with
 ```
 sudo apt-get install libzbar-dev
 ```